OctopusDeploy/docs/docs/deploying-applications/certificates/wildfly-certificate-import.md

 #### Defining the Keystore File Name

-The value of the `Keystore Filename` field can either be the absolute path to the keystore (in which case the `Relative base path` option has to be set to `none`), or it can be a path relative to one of the path locations defined in the `Relative base path` field.
+The value of the `Keystore filename` field can either be the absolute path to the keystore (in which case the `Relative base path` option has to be set to `none`), or it can be a path relative to one of the locations defined in the `Relative base path` field.

 For example, if you wish the to reference an existing keystore file at `/opt/my.store`, set the `Keystore filename` field to `/opt/my.store` and the `Relative base path` option to `none`.
 If you want to reference a keystore file in the `standalone/configuration` directory with a filename of `my.store`, set the `Keystore filename` field to `my.store` and set the `Relative base path` field to `jboss.server.config.dir`.